chensxb97/chensxb97.github.io/_posts/2023-10-10-Getting-Started-With-Git.md

 tags: [version control, git]
 ---

-This post serves as a quick introduction/crash course on using git.

 ## What is Git?

 <b>An open-source version control system for tracking modifications in source code and files.</b>